Em-White25/Group-2-week1/README.md

      rows that had more than two values missing or null were dropped to prevent outliers. rows after cleaning were reduced to **608 rows** and **9 columns**
    - Encoding categorical variables for machine learning compatibility.
+   - Creating new features from existing ones (e.g., family size from SibSp and Parch).
+   - Scaling numerical features if necessary also applying encoding columns.

 2. **Exploratory Data Analysis (EDA):**
+   - **Loading and inspecting data:** Checking missing values, feature distributions, and basic statistics.
+   - **Survival rate analysis:** Examining survival percentages by passenger class, gender, and other features.
+   - **Feature correlations:** Using heatmaps to visualize relationships between numerical variables.
-   - Analyzing distributions of key features like Age, Fare, and Survival.
+   - **Visualization of distributions:** Creating bar plots, histograms, and box plots for key features such as Age, Fare, and Pclass.
-   - Visualizing survival rates by gender, class, and other factors.

-3. **Feature Engineering:**
-   - Creating new features from existing ones (e.g., family size from SibSp and Parch).
-   - Scaling numerical features if necessary.

 4. **Model Training:**
    - Training machine learning models (e.g., Logistic Regression, Random Forest) to predict survival.